 I have patients in my practice who sheepishly admit they force themselves to drink red wine "for heart benefits," but they really don't like it.
 I say, “Stop it then, eat some grapes instead!”
 Resveratrol is found in grape skins, berries and peanuts and is part of a group of compounds called polyphenols.
 Polyphenols are micronutrients that we get through certain plant-based foods.
 They're packed with antioxidants and potential health benefits.

 For those that enjoy a warm, hearty bowl of oatmeal, then enjoy!
 Oatmeal contains soluble fiber, which reduces your low-density lipoprotein (LDL) cholesterol, the "bad" cholesterol.
 If oatmeal is not your forte, there are many other foods like apple pectin, garlic and soy that are also associated with cholesterol reduction.

 Metabolism Boosting Teas

+Teas have a type of flavonoid called catechins that may boost metabolism and help your body break down fats more quickly.
 For years, I tried to force myself to drink green tea, but it simply reminded me of smelly, old socks!
-As I sit here today, I am sipping green tea, but it is a delicious blueberry superfruit green tea that I enjoy.
+As I sit here today I am sipping green tea, but it is a delicious blueberry superfruit green tea that I enjoy.

 I hope it doesn't take you as long as it took me to find suitable alternatives to drinking something that reminded me of smelly socks!
-I have discovered wonderful green teas flavored with honey ginseng, and my favorite mango chili raw green rooibos tea with no caffeine and no calories - I can sip all day.
-Bottoms up!
+I have discovered wonderful, green teas flavored with honey ginseng and my latest favorite - matcha green tea with no caffeine and no calories - I can “Sip, Sip, Hurray!”

 Be Strong, Be Healthy, Be in Charge!